y1guo/give-me-idea/README.md

 # give-me-idea

-Random idea generator due to combination of user input keywords
+An idea inspirator using combinations of keywords.

-A tool requested by my dear brother.
+Designed by my dear brother.